riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

       routing.
 At this point, I had a server up and something was on the page - a great start.
 My next step was to render a list of links that represent blog posts.
 2. Hard-coded blogs
-    - This was where the fun began.
+    - This was where the fun began!
 Instead of printing text on the page, I wanted to render some html with an unordered list.
 I used the built-in `html/template` to point to a html file that had a list of hard-coded blog titles.
     - I pushed the hard-coded titles from the html file into an `InMemoryRespository`.
 Here is where the list of blog posts would live.
 I passed the list from this repository to the handler for the homepage in order to map over